 First MTP medial capsulorrhaphy is a procedure that tightens the soft tissue on the inner side of the big toe joint.
 This procedure is done along with other procedures to help correct a bunion deformity.
 It should not be performed alone due to the likelihood of the bunion returning.
 Bunions involve both an altered position of the

 The goal of tightening the soft tissue is to restore normal tension of the previously stretched out tissue.
-Bunion procedures also may improve the cosmetic appearance of the foot but should not
+Bunion procedures also may improve the cosmetic appearance of the foot, but should not

 The main reason people should have surgery is to relieve pain.
 Bunion surgery may be needed if your big toe has a painful bump or you have skin irritation on the bump due to rubbing from shoes.
+It may also be needed if you have other painful problems in the foot related to the bunion, such as a painful hammertoe.
 You should first try non-operative treatments, such as wider

 Surgery should not be performed for cosmetic reasons or if the bunions are painless.
-You also should avoid surgery if you have an active infection, poor blood flow, uncontrolled diabetes or if you have not tried conservative treatment options.
+You also should avoid surgery if you have an active infection, poor blood flow, uncontrolled diabetes, or if you have not tried conservative treatment options.
 When in

 at the inside of the big toe knuckle is shaved off to decrease the prominence as well as aid in healing of the soft tissue.
 A separate cut and shift of the bone is performed to help maintain the correction.
 Removing the bony prominence and straightening

 A dressing will be applied by your orthopaedic surgeon in the surgery room, and you will be given a surgical shoe or boot.
-You must avoid putting weight on the foot or only put weight on the heel for a period of time determined by your surgeon.
+You must avoid putting weight on your foot or only put weight on your heel for a period of time determined by your surgeon.
 Stitches

-Most bunion surgery needs some type of bunion splint or tape and a surgical shoe for about 10-12 weeks.
+Most bunion surgery needs some type of bunion splint or tape and a surgical shoe for about 6-12 weeks, depending on the surgery you had and your surgeon's preferences.
 You will be asked to elevate your foot at about the chest level for the first few weeks after surgery.
-You may need to use crutches or a walker in the first few days after this surgery to aid in balance.
+You may need to use crutches or a walker to help you walk.
 It's also important to keep your surgical dressings dry.
-Restricting activities will help to reduce complications as well as pain and swelling.
+Restricting activities will help to reduce pain and swelling, and will help your incisions heal better.
+Keeping activity to a minimum will also help prevent complications.
 Your doctor may ask you to do range-of-motion

 Also note that swelling and trouble fitting into a regular shoe are very common after foot surgery and may be a challenge for three to six months depending on the complexity of the surgery.
 Compression stockings and physical therapy can be helpful in

 Risks and Complications